Medical/Dental Preparatory Program (MCAT or DAT Prep Course; or Basic Medical Science Course)

 • Is for college sophomores, juniors, seniors or recent graduates.
 Priority consideration will be given to pipeline participants.

-• The MCAT/DAT track is a six-week summer program and the BMS track is a five-week summer program.
+• The MCAT/DAT track is a seven-week summer program.

-• Has two purposes (a) to facilitate the entry of these students into medical and dental schools by improving their performance on admissions tests and through professional development activities and (b) to increase the retention of successful matriculants to professional schools through early exposure to professional education.
+• The purpose of the program is to facilitate the entry of these students into medical and dental schools by improving their performance on admissions tests and through professional development activities.

 Important Dates